kelset/kelset.github.io/mywebsite/content/about-me.md

 layout: "simple"
 ---

 I am called Lorenzo Sciandra, and I am a Senior Software Engineer currently working for a small startup - *you probably never heard of it* - called [Microsoft](https://www.microsoft.com/en-gb/) {{< icon "microsoft" >}}.
-I've been hammering hands on keyboards for the good part of 10 years now, and been living in London 🇬🇧 for half of it.
+I've been hammering hands on keyboards for almost 8 years now, and been living in London 🇬🇧 for half of it.

 When I'm not busy trying to address company-wide, multi-layered problems, I very much enjoy [speaking at conference and meetups](/talks), writing [blogposts](/posts) and in general doing what I can to help and elevate those around me - reason why I'm also a big supporter of mental health and I've been sharing my experience with burnout and going to therapy over the last few years (*you can find some of that in both the [posts](/posts) and [talks](/talks) sections*).